Journal of the Siam Society: History

 The Journal of the Siam Society is published by The Siam Society Under Royal Patronage in Bangkok, Thailand.
 At the foundation of the society in 1904, the journal was launched to fulfil the society's purpose:

 The objects of the Society shall be the investigation and encouragement of Art, Science and Literature in relation to Siam and neighbouring countries….
 For this purpose the Society will convene meetings, at which papers bearing on the objects for which the Society is formed will be read, or lectures given….
 Such papers shall, if they are accepted by the Council, be published in a Journal, and the authors of them may, by permission of the Council, republish them in a separate form.
+French scholar George Cœdès was the first editor of journal.
 The first issue of the journal, dated 1904, appeared in August 1905.
 Publication has been continuous ever since, missing a few issues, particularly during World War II.
 The number of issues per year has varied between one and four, and is now standardized as two, appearing in May–June and November–December.

 The journal publishes original articles of a scholarly nature, in English, on Thailand and neighbouring countries in a wide range of disciplines including archaeology, epigraphy, history, ethnology, religion, language, literature, art and architecture, and performing arts.

 In 1939, when the society changed its name to the Thailand Research Society in conformity with the nationalist policies of the government of Field Marshal Plaek Phibunsongkhram, the title of the journal was changed to The Journal of the Thailand Research Society from Vol. 32/1 (Sept.
 1940) to Vol. 35/2 (Sept.
 1944).

 In 2012, the complete back-catalog of over two thousand articles and reviews was made available on the internet.
 Since 2019, the journal has been listed on the Scopus database of academic journals.

 Volume 100, published in 2012, contained 19 commissioned articles on a theme of “Protecting Siam’s Heritage,” and was published separately as a book by Silkworm Books.